gmacev/auction-assignment/README.md

-Assignment No. 2 with react for CodeAcademy.
+Assignment No. 2 with React for CodeAcademy.lt.

 Assignment score: 10